namdh2603/corsivalab-exam/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 6.0.2 =
+* Fix: Fixed Instagram Feed JavaScript file missing from the page when using the "AJAX theme loading fix" setting causing blank images to display.
+* Fix: Added the ability to create the custom database tables if there was an error when first trying to create them.
+* Fix: Fixed the error message not displaying if there was an error when trying to connect a personal or basic account.

 = 6.0.1 =
 * Fix: Custom HTML templates were not applying to new feeds.
 * Fix: Some custom tables were not being created for specific versions of MySQL.